-Thomas More offers Bachelor of Arts degrees in Biology and Medical Laboratory Science, as well as Associate of Arts degrees in Biology or Gerontology.
+Thomas More offers a Bachelor of Science in Biology, Biology of Arts in Biology, and Bachelor of Science Medical Laboratory Science, as well as minors in Biology, Bioinformatics and Computational Biology, and Gerontology.
 Biology majors choose to specialize in either cellular/molecular biology, organismic biology or environmental/evolutionary biology.
 Medical Laboratory Science majors spend three years at Thomas More training to work in laboratories and a fourth year interning at St. Elizabeth Medical Center, where more than one million laboratory tests are done each year.
 No matter what direction you choose, Thomas More can help you achieve your career goals.

 All of your courses, including labs, will be taught by full-time (or occasionally part-time) faculty - not by graduate students.

 We emphasize "hands-on" learning.
 Eight of the 10 required biology courses have a lab component.

 We encourage students to develop a broad scientific base of knowledge and skills by requiring biology majors to take chemistry and physics courses.

 "Real Life" Applications

 You will have many opportunities to learn practical applications of your newly acquired skills and knowledge through co-op, independent study and research opportunities.

 Starting in the 2014-2015 school year, Biology majors who would like to pursue the field of Marine Biology can choose to take the Marine Biology Track.
 This will prepare them for graduate work or future careers in the field of Marine Biology.
 Thomas More College is the only institution in Kentucky offering this type of program.
 Dr. Chris Lorentz is working on a partnership with the Newport Aquarium and the WAVE Foundation in conjunction with this program to join the quality educational offerings of Thomas More College with a nationally ranked aquarium allows for unique opportunities in both directions.